Andrew-S-Rosen/QMOF/README.md

 2. `vasp_files_A.zip`: VASP input and output files at the PBE-D3(BJ) level of theory for the structurally relaxed MOFs in the QMOF Database.
 It contains additional properties that may be of interest to some users.

-In the above data files, you can find DFT-optimized geometries (lattice constants, atomic positions), energies, partial charges (DDEC6, CM5, Bader), bond orders (DDEC6), spin densities (DDEC6, Bader) and magnetic moments, density of states, band gaps, and more.
+In the above data files, you can find DFT-optimized geometries (lattice constants, atomic positions), energies, partial atomic charges (DDEC6, CM5, Bader), bond orders (DDEC6), atomic spin densities (DDEC6, Bader), magnetic moments, density of states, band gaps, and more.
 The charge densities, which are too large for Figshare, are made available [here](https://nuwildcat.sharepoint.com/:f:/s/TGS-QMOF/EqSKtJZ4lmBArOh6_mhml18BqDuIHcyu99GoUw_ILONYiQ?e=qFjVtc).

 ## GitHub Features
 The data underlying the QMOF Database is hosted on Figshare and linked in the "Accessing the QMOF Database" subsection above.
 Nonetheless, this GitHub page serves several additional purposes: